 All students, faculty and staff are invited to participate in competitive and noncompetitive sports.
 The University offers team sports, individual sports and lunchtime activities.
-Intramural activities, are planned by the Director of Student Activities (6294), can be designed according to student interest.
+Intramural activities, planned by the Director of Fitness (6484), can be designed according to student interest.
 Intramural activities may include: